InterNetX/java-domainrobot-sdk/README.md

 ## Install And Import

-### Download .jar file
+### Download or build .jar files

-Download the current release from Github.
+Download the .jar files from the current release from Github or build it on your own with Maven.

 ### Install to local repository